The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Introduction and overview

 Section~\ref{sec:comparison of spaces from presheaves} is concerned with the comparison of different ways of extracting spaces from simplicial presheaves on $\Cart$.
-The key concept is to extend the homotopy equivalence that embeds the topological standard simplices into the smooth extended simplices to obtain natural weak equivalences between functors from $\scH_\infty$ to $\sSet$ and $\Top$.
-Here we prove Theorem~\ref{st:intro comparison}.
+The key concept is to extend the homotopy equivalence that embeds the topological standard simplices into the smooth extended simplices to obtain natural weak equivalences between functors from $\scH$ to $\sSet$ and $\Top$.
+We show that, for each manifold $M$, the space $S_e \ul{M}$ assigned to its associated sheaf recovers the homotopy type of $M$ and prove Theorem~\ref{st:intro comparison}.

-The Whitehead Approximation Theorem, Theorem~\ref{st:intro Whitehead}, is proven in Section~\ref{sec:Whitehead Thm}.
-We start from an open covering of a manifold and manipulate it via the modified two-sided bar construction from Appendix~\ref{app:B_Ex construction} until we can apply~\cite[Thm.~A.3.1]{Lurie:HA}.

-In Section~\ref{sec:Concordance} we construct a fibrant replacement functor for $\scH_\infty^{p/i\, I}$ and use it to prove Theorem~\ref{st:intro Representability}.
+In Section~\ref{sec:Concordance} we construct a fibrant replacement functor for $\scH^{p/i\, I}$ and use it to prove Theorem~\ref{st:intro Representability}.
 We spell out the relation of this theorem to~\cite{BEBdBP:Class_sp_of_oo-sheaves} and works of Dugger.
 Then we apply Theorem~\ref{st:map spaces via concordance} to prove the coincidence of model structures from Theorem~\ref{st:intro HoThys agree}.

-Finally, we include four appendices; Appendix~\ref{app:Injective fib rep} contains the explicit construction of a fibrant replacement functor for the injective model structure on $\scH_\infty$, which features in the proof of Theorem~\ref{st:intro Representability}.
+We include two appendices; Appendix~\ref{app:Injective fib rep} contains the explicit construction of a fibrant replacement functor for the injective model structure on $\scH$, which features in the proof of Theorem~\ref{st:intro Representability}.
 Building on this, we provide a Quillen equivalence between model categories for homotopy sheaves on $\Cart$ and homotopy sheaves on $\Mfd$ in Appendix~\ref{app:H^(pl) simeq wtH^(pl)}.
-In Appendix~\ref{app:B_Ex construction}, we develop our modified two-sided bar construction, which we use to prove Theorem~\ref{st:intro Whitehead}, and in Appendix~\ref{app:Quillen equivalences} we include some rather standard material on recognising Quillen equivalences.

-\paragraph*{Notation and conventions} We briefly summarise some notational conventions that will be used throughout this text. \begin{myitemize} \item We let $\Cat$ denote the category of categories, and we let $\bbDelta$ denote the simplex category.